 Yet, these are the employees that you know perform well and should want to keep.
 Therefore, ensure you keep them motivated at work, by offering them the opportunity to enhance their skills with high quality training.

-All businesses have a duty to provide high-quality and effective training to all of their employees.
+All businesses have a duty to provide high-quality, effective, and good training to all of their employees.
 By doing this, you’ll encourage staff retention and ensure that your team are happy, motivated and keen to progress within your institution.